 For further information, please review Illinois Administrative Code Title 35, Part 1100 – Clean Construction or Demolition Debris Fill Operations.

-The USEPA and the City of Chicago have specific requirements for the management of storm water discharges for both construction activities and for the design and layout of new constructions.
+The USEPA and the City of Chicago have specific requirements for the management of stormwater discharges for both construction activities and for the design and layout of new constructions.

-For construction activities: when more than one acre of land is disturbed, a storm water discharge permit is a requirement per the USEPA National Pollution Discharge Elimination System (NPDES) program.
+For construction activities: when more than one acre of land is disturbed, a stormwater discharge permit is a requirement per the USEPA National Pollution Discharge Elimination System (NPDES) program.
 The project must apply for coverage under a General Permit for Storm Water Discharges from Construction Activities.
 Application for coverage is made by preparing a Storm Water Pollution Prevention Plan (SWPPP) and submitting a complete Notice of Intent (NOI) to the Illinois Environmental Protection Agency (IEPA).

 The City of Chicago requires a stormwater management plan to be submitted to and approved by the City of Chicago Department of Environment for construction activities that disturb more than 15,000 square feet of land, create an at-grade impervious surface of more than 7,500 square feet, or results in any discharges of stormwater into any waters or separate sewer system.
-For more specific requirements, please review the following chapters of Municipal Code of Chicago: 11-18 – Stormwater Management.
+For more specific requirements, please review the following chapters of the Municipal Code of Chicago: 11-18 – Stormwater Management.

 The general contractor for the construction site shall ensure compliance with SWPP requirements for both the USEPA and the City of Chicago, and provide oversight for attaining any required stormwater discharge permits.

-For new constructions: applicability of the SWPP regulations are based on types of operations inside of the building.
+For new constructions: the applicability of the SWPP regulations is based on types of operations inside of the building.
 Buildings covered by these regulations should be designed so that a "No Exposure Certification" can be obtained from the US EPA.
 This certification would eliminate certain requirements, such as annual monitoring of stormwater discharges, associated with maintaining compliance with a stormwater discharge permit.

 The Metropolitan Wastewater Reclamation District of Greater Chicago (MWRD) requires a "Facility Classification Questionnaire" to be completed for new buildings that will discharge water into their sewers or sewage works system.
 This is required for all new buildings that will be owned by the University.
 Facilities Services shall complete and submit the questionnaire.

-Wastewater from certain processes or that contain certain chemicals may require a permit in order to discharge into the sewer.
+Wastewater from certain processes or that contains certain chemicals may require a permit in order to discharge into the sewer.
 Environmental Health and Safety shall review all new non-domestic wastewater discharges.
 Environmental Health and Safety shall also review how water is planned to be used during construction activities.

 The use of radiation-containing equipment during construction activities and the removal of radiation equipment from areas that will be renovated or demolished shall be coordinated with the Radiation Safety Office.

 Most smoke detectors contain Americium and certain exit signs may contain Tritium.
-Both of these are radioactive materials, and have special waste disposal requirements.
+Both of these are radioactive materials and have special waste disposal requirements.
 The Radiation Safety Office coordinates the disposal of radioactive wastes.